revilowaldow/BITC/Sessions/2023/05 07 - Session 1.md

 		- [[Sea Blooded Organisation]] (Poor relatiosn with Silver Company)
 	- There will be rival agents
 	- Payment is 5gp immediately, Longe term access to the Silver Company + undisclosed gp sum
-	- Perks are Training Accomoddation and networking
+	- Perks are Training Accommodation and networking

 Lights had been seen on the north side of town recently [[Teryna]] (armed civilian) went to investigate